-I’ve chosen four different DMMs, ranging from the top of the range (with the aforementioned hundred uses) right down to simple (read: cheap) meter that should still cope with most of the average home mechanics needs.
+We’ve chosen four different DMMs, ranging from the top of the range (with the aforementioned hundred uses) right down to simple (read: cheap) meter that should still cope with most of the average home mechanics needs.

-I’ll start with the most expensive and work down to the least.
+Let’s start with the most expensive and work down to the least.

 It will read peak measurements and store the min and max readings, which is a handy feature for capturing intermittent problems.
 And it’s rated as CAT III 1,000V which means it can measure up to 1,000v in both AC & DC without a problem (not much call for that in the auto world though).

 This digital multimeter is designed and built in the USA and has a lifetime warranty (and if you do damage it, most parts are available separately).
-The large digit display is great if you’re needing to leave the meter on the fender while probing around the car, apart from that, there is an option for a magnetic hanger – a great idea for any mechanic.
+The large digit display is great if you’re needing to leave the meter on the fender while probing around the car.
+Apart from that, there is an option for a magnetic hanger – a great idea for any mechanic.

 The unit comes with: TL75 test leads, AC175 alligator clips, holster, and the 80BK temperature probe.

 - Brand: Amprobe